robschmidtinfo/RobJS/README.md

 // Define a state variable, pass a name and initial value app.defineStateVar('count', 0);

-// define a component as a function (recommend: do this in a separate file and import it) const Counter = () => {
+// Define a component as a function (recommend: do this in a separate file and import it)
+// The component should update automatically when the state changes
+// -> Therefore you must wrap the returning html in a div and give it a classname const Counter = () => {

     return `